-A \$5.00 per copy fee is charged for transcript requests processed by the Admissions and Records Office in 5 working days.
-Priority transcript handling may also be requested at \$15.00 per copy and will be processed in 24 work hours.
+A \$5.00 per copy fee is charged for transcript requests processed by the Admissions and Records Office within 3-5 business days.
+Priority transcript handling may also be requested at \$15.00 per copy and will be processed within 1-3 business days.
 Note: Processing does not include mailing time.